 Online Electrical Engineering Resources

 Engineering societies and professional regulatory bodies are great sources of information.
-Below are a few electrical engineering resources that you might want to review while in college, or when you’re studying for one of the certifications listed above.
+Below are a few electrical engineering resources that you might want to review while in college or before sitting for a certification exam.

 This website focuses on engineering ethics and best practices.
-It’s a good resource if you want to keep up to date on new and standards in the industry.
+It’s a good resource if you want to keep up to date on the newest trends and standards in the industry.

 Should You Study Electrical Engineering?